 A: There are several: Winter Promise, Mystery of History, Beautiful Feet, Heart of Dakota, My Father’s World, Truthquest and Time Travelers.

 Notebooking is a fairly common instructional method, and it’s becoming more and more popular.
 As evidence, see this list of curriculums (curricula) that have notebooking integrated into the plans.

-Volumes 1 & 2 both have specially designed notebooking pages to go along with the history curriculum : Volume 1, Volume 2.
+All volumes of The Mystery of History by Bright Ideas Press have specially designed notebooking pages to go along with the history curriculum.
 These pages are PDF eBooks which you print out at home.
 The pages are a mix of subdued colors — black, gray, blue, and brown.
 There is great variety in the pages, including layout, line styles, and sheer number of pages.
 See a sample here.

 Although the Beautiful Feet website does not talk about notebooking, I can attest that each BF program does use notebooking on a daily basis.
 (I have used three of their curriculum packages.)
 There are no printable pages but there are notebooking assignments that tell you what to write, draw, or include in the student notebook.

 Every curriculum package from Creation to Christ level and up include notebooking.
 The pages are full color with layouts similar to scrapbooking pages.
 They are not reproducible but one time use, physical pages.
 You can see sample notebooking pages here.

 Notebooking is an integral part of Winter Promise’s history programs.
 In fact, the WP website has an entire page devoted to the notebooking approach.
 The pages are pre-printed, physical pages and are purchased as part of a curriculum package.
 They are heavy on text and images and leave little room for the child to write.
 In fact, I don’t consider them true notebooking pages at all.
 All pages are black and white and would be easy to photocopy for multiple children.